open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 "database": "SNOWFLAKE_SAMPLE_DATA"
 ```

-### 5. Enable / disable the data profiler
+### 5. Enable/disable the data profiler

 The data profiler ingests usage information for tables.
-This enables you to assess frequency of use, reliability, and other details.&#x20;
+This enables you to assess the frequency of use, reliability, and other details.&#x20;

 #### data\_profiler\_enabled

 When enabled, the data profiler will run as part of metadata ingestion.
-Running the data profiler increases the amount of time metadata ingestion requires, but provides the benefits described above.
+Running the data profiler increases the amount of time it takes for metadata ingestion, but provides the benefits mentioned above.

 You may disable the data profiler by setting the value for the key `source.config.data_profiler_enabled` to `"false"` as follows.
-We have done this in the configuration template provided.
+We've done this in the configuration template provided.

 ```json
 "data_profiler_enabled": "false"